GoogleCloudPlatform/professional-services/examples/leftshift-validation-to-precommit/README.md

 | [kustomize](https://github.com/kubernetes-sigs/kustomize) | Collates and hydrates raw yaml files into formats that work best with validation steps. |
 | [gator](https://open-policy-agent.github.io/gatekeeper/website/docs/gator/) | Allows for evaluating Gatekeeper ConstraintTemplates and Constraints in a local environment. |

-In order for left-shift validation to work, these tools must be installed on your system. `setup.sh` will install or update each tool, and they will be accessible to the validation script via a dependency folder. if you'd like to handle installation yourself, you may!
+In order for left-shift validation to work, these tools must be installed on your system. `setup.sh` will install or update each tool, and they will be accessible to the validation script via a dependency folder.
+If you'd like to handle installation yourself, you may!
 As long as the commands are in your `$PATH`, `validate.sh` will recognize and use them.
-In this case, when you run setup.sh, be sure to skip the dependency installation step.
-More details are provided in the setup instructions.

 ---